-After graduating from the orphanage these Christians offered five of us the chance to live in an apartment they rented, as a way to help us.
-We accepted their offer and we were then introduced to the Church, where we found true friends and support.
+After we graduated from the orphanage, these Christians offered five of us the chance to live in an apartment they rented, as a way to help us.
+We accepted their offer and we were then introduced to the church, where we found true friends and support.
 Through their testimonies and hearing the Word of God, I accepted Christ as my savior at the age of 18.
 One year later my brother joined us at the apartment.
-God opened the doors for both of us to attend Bible School.
+God opened the doors for both of us to attend Bible school.
 It was there I met my wife, whom I married a year later.
-After Bibleschool we spent two years as missionaries in a small village in Ukraine but then returned to the city of Rovno, where I had grown up.
+After Bible school we spent two years as missionaries in a small village in Ukraine but then returned to the city of Rovno, where I had grown up.
 That summer my brother Kolya went to help at a Little Lambs camp.
 We started to pray about how we could help the orphans.

-With help from Little Lambs Ministry, we were able to provide these children with shoes,clothes and toiletries.
-We grew close to many of them, and two years ago we started a home orphans.
+With help from Little Lambs Ministry, we were able to provide these children with shoes, clothing, and toiletries.
+We grew close to many of them, and two years ago we started a home for orphans.

 God has miraculously provided a house for us and He has blessed us with our son Timothy and six children from my old orphanage!
 My brother Kolya and his wife Julia have taken in three orphans and live in the other half of our house.

 As our families continued to grow, we realized that we need two kitchens, two showers, and two toilets to accommodate this many children.
 Last fall we began to add a kitchen and bathroom to our house, but we ran out of money before we were able to finish.

 We are praying and asking God to help us finish this addition.
 If you can help us to finish the addition on our home, we would be honored and grateful.
 We are trying to be as frugal as we can and do most of the labor ourselves.